krlaa/Atlas/3. Resources 📚/Classes/CEN 3722/Project 2.md

 		- Motion sickness

 ## Wearable
+1. Research and Considerations
-1. For wearable design in the scope of the game Temple Run the biggest consideration is the use of different
+	- For wearable design in the scope of the game Temple Run the biggest consideration is the use of different technologies.
+For this specific scenario, you would have to consider which sensor or gadget could control the movement of the player.
+2. Hypothetical Scenario
+	-
+3. Design Issues
+	-
+4. Pros and Cons
+	- Pros:
+	- Cons: